ncbi/ribovore/documentation/ribodbmaker.md

 For this second run, do not use the
 `--skipingrup` and `--skipclustr` options.
-If `S'` has significantly fewer sequences than `S` then this two-step approach may be significantly faster, and will result in the same final dataset of surviving sequences from the second run that you would obtain from just a single run using all stages (no command-line `--skip` options) on `S`.
+If `S'` has significantly fewer sequences than `S` then this two-step approach may be significantly faster, and will result in the same final dataset of surviving sequences from the second run that you would have obtained from just a single run using all stages (no command-line `--skip` options) on `S`.

 ---